smujiang/WSITools/README.md

 We provide examples for [Patch Extraction](docs/patch_extraction/patch_extraction.md) and [Pairwise Patch Extraction](docs/patch_extraction/pairwise_patch_extraction.md).
 Multiple processing is available for multiple WSIs extractions.

 ## Descriptions
 WSITools is a whole slide image processing tool kit.
-It provide efficient way to extract patches from whole slide images, and some other useful features for pathological image processing.
+It provides efficient ways to extract patches from whole slide images, and some other useful features for pathological image processing.
 Current, it supports four patch extraction scenarios:
 1. extract patches from WSIs (P)
 2. extract patches and their labels from WSIs and their annotations (P+L)